cpe-design-2/console/README.md

 ### Hardware

 Flash a microSD card with a fresh image of the Raspberry Pi OS (64-bit) with desktop mode.
 The targeted device is the Raspberry Pi 3 Model B with 2GB Ram.

+View the [block diagram](./docs/goco-bd.pdf) to understand how the device and its external components combine together to create an open-source console experience.

 The device's software will be properly initialized using the provided install script.